 “In spite of the small number of players, [Florent Schmitt] was able to draw from his orchestra astonishing effects … His orchestral commentary, tense and concentrated, quivers with inner life – vibrant in its passion.
 With an astonishing firmness of style and an incontestable rhythmic force, the composer has translated both the subtleties and brutalities inherent in the poetic text.”

-The 1907 production of La Tragédie de Salomé turned out to be one of the principal artistic events of the Paris season, receiving more than 50 performances (conducted by the then-very-young Désiré-Emile Inghelbrecht).
+The 1907 production of La Tragédie de Salomé turned out to be one of the principal artistic events of the Paris season, receiving more than 50 performances (conducted by the then-very young Désiré-Emile Inghelbrecht).

 The critics were glowing in their praise of the choreography and the music.
 The comments of Henri Gauthier-Villars were representative, who spoke of a “sumptuous symphony that shimmers around” the principal dancer.

-But understandably, Schmitt wanted to find a way to give his music fresh light – and added “oomph” – when he prepared another version of the score five years later.
+But understandably, Schmitt wanted to find a way to give his music fresh light – and added “oomph” – when he prepared another version of the score three years later.
 Schmitt’s new version expanded the orchestra to full symphonic forces even as it reduced the number of tableaux from six dances to three.

 The composition that resulted, now closer to 30 minutes in length, has been the one used to revive the ballet in subsequent years.